Create a group

 -

 optional: traffic assignment, you can specify one or both parameters.
-If you do not specify a destination, the default subnet will be set to the subnet
+If you do not specify a destination, the default subnet is

 :--remote-ip <remote_ip>